 Stage one is all about research.
 We will use a suite of tools to pull together a big list of potential keywords and topics that we will help us create content.
 This feeds into the next stage, where we analyze precisely what (and why) we will publish.

-There are plenty of tools for keyword research.
-However, the some of the most accurate data will come straight from the horse’s mouth, i.e., Google itself.
-We start with the most obvious and most commonly used, Google Adwords Keyword Planner.
+There are plenty of SEO analysis tools you can use for keyword research, ranking information, topic virality and more.
+Some argue that the most accurate data will come straight from the horse’s mouth, i.e., Google itself.
+And so, we start with the most obvious and most commonly used, Google Adwords Keyword Planner.

 Google Adwords Keyword Planner